 The Waldseemuller prototype was the first printed atlas map to focus on the New World.
 Waldseemuller's map is preceded only by the small map of the Spanish Main by Peter Martyr in Seville, 1511, which is virtually unobtainable.
 Fries supplements the work of Waldseemuller with an inscription about Columbus not found in the 1513 version of the map and adds vignettes of Indians and a possum, which he borrowed from Waldseemuller's World Map of 1516.

 The map shows a continuous coastline between North and South America, with the massive east-west coastline of South America being the map's single largest feature, extending south to approximately the Rio de la Plata lies.
-In the Caribbean, the islands of Cuba (named Isabella Ins. after Queen Isabella of Spain), Hispaniola (Spgnoha), and Puerto Rico (Boriguem) are shown, along with numberous other islands.
+In the Caribbean, the islands of Cuba (named Isabella Ins. after Queen Isabella of Spain), Hispaniola (Spgnoha), and Puerto Rico (Boriguem) are shown, along with numerous other islands.
 A Spanish flag is shown planted in Cuba.
 Continuing north, North America is plotted to beyond the mouth of the St. Lawrence; at the correct latitude of the St. Lawrence there is a river named Caninor, quite possibly the St. Lawrence.
 This region had almost certainly been already explored by various Bristol expeditions.
-In all, over 15 placenames are shown on the North American Coastline, drawn primarily from Portugese sources, including the Cantino portolano of 1502 and the Caveri of c.
+In all, over 15 placenames are shown on the North American Coastline, drawn primarily from Portuguese sources, including the Cantino Portolano of 1502 and the Caveri of c.
 1505.

-The representations of Florida pre-dates any recorded European contact, as does the mapping of the Gulf of Mexico prior Pineda's voyage of 1519, suggesting Waldseemuller had access to the reports of unrecorded voyages prior to 1513.
+The representations of Florida pre-dates any recorded European contact, as does the mapping of the Gulf of Mexico prior to Pineda's voyage of 1519, suggesting Waldseemuller had access to the reports of unrecorded voyages prior to 1513.
 Both Waldseemuller and Fries credit Columbus in annotations on the map.
 Waldseemuller had previously credited Amerigo Vespucci with the discovery of America and was apparently trying to correct this error.
 In the text to his 1513 edition of Ptolemy, Waldseemuller refers to the Admiral as the source of the map.
 While it has been generally assumed that this is a reference to Columbus, it is much more likely that it references Cavieri's map of 1505, which according to Henry Stevens had been sent out for engraving.
 A copy of the Cavieri exists in the Bibliotheque Nationale, Paris.

 Lorenz (Laurent) Fries (ca. 1485-1532) was born in Mulhouse, Alsace.
 He studied medicine, apparently spending time at the universities of Pavia, Piacenza, Montpellier and Vienna.
 After completing his education, Fries worked as a physician in several places before settling in Strasbourg in about 1519.
 While in Strasbourg, Fries met the Strasbourg printer and publisher Johann Grüninger, an associate of the St. Dié group of scholars formed by, among others, Walter Lud, Matthias Ringmann and Martin Waldseemüller.